polyvertex/fitdecode/README.rst

 * fitdecode requires Python version 3.6 or greater

-* fitdecode is thread-safe in the sense that it does not perform write access to any global variable, and that the objects keep their state storage locally
+* fitdecode allows concurrent reading of multiple files by being thread-safe, in the sense that fitdecode's objects keep their state stored locally

 * fitdecode high-level interfaces are not compatible with fitparse's FitFile